The universal tropicalization and the Berkovich analytification: Introduction

 commutes.

-\begin{thmA} Let $k$ be a field, $S$ an idempotent semiring, and $\nu: k \to S$ a valuation.
-Given an integral $k$-algebra $A$, the $S$-scheme $\Trop_{univ}(\spec A)$ represents the functor on affine $S$-schemes sending $\spec T$ to the set of valuations $A\to T$ compatible with $\nu$.
-In particular, there is a universal valuation on $A$ compatible with $\nu$ and it takes values in the semiring of regular functions on the universal tropicalization. \end{thmA}
+\begin{thmA} Let $k$ be a field, $S$ an idempotent semiring, and $\nu: k \to S$ a semivaluation.
+Given an integral $k$-algebra $A$, the $S$-scheme $\Trop_{univ}(\spec A)$ represents the functor on affine $S$-schemes sending $\spec T$ to the set of semivaluations $A\to T$ compatible with $\nu$.
+In particular, there is a universal semivaluation on $A$ compatible with $\nu$ and it takes values in the semiring of regular functions on the universal tropicalization. \end{thmA}

-\begin{remark} This moduli functor of valuations was shown to be representable in semiring schemes by MacPherson in \cite[Theorem 6.24]{Macpherson}.
+\begin{remark} This moduli functor of semivaluations was first shown to be representable in semiring schemes by MacPherson in \cite[Theorem 6.24]{Macpherson}.
 Thus, the main novelty of this theorem is to identify the representing scheme with the universal tropicalization. \end{remark}

-Note that the generalized valuations we consider here include higher rank Krull valuations (where $S$ is a totally ordered idempotent semifield).
+Note that the generalized semivaluations we consider here include higher rank Krull (semi)valuations (where $S$ is a totally ordered idempotent semifield).
 Thus the universal tropicalization contains information about Huber's adic space analytification \cite{Huber} in addition to the rank-one information of the Berkovich analytification.
-Note also that in order for the universal valuation to exist, the total ordering on the value group for valuations must indeed be weakened to a partial ordering, as in \cite[Definition 2.5.1]{GG1}.
+Note also that in order for the universal semivaluation to exist, the total ordering on the value group for semivaluations must indeed be weakened to a partial ordering, as in \cite[Definition 2.5.1]{GG1}.